herraa1/omega-case-x3l-v1/computer-case.md

 ![](images/main-case-480-insert-keyboard-EN.png)

 49. Connect the floppy power cable

+You will need the following parts:
+  * 1x 4-pin floppy power cable

 Attention must be paid to the orientation of the cable on the dc-adapter side as the pin header is not polarized.
 If you look at the dc-adapter from the top, the floppy power cable should be inserted into the dc-adapter floppy power connector with the connector pins visible on the top.